Richard Bong

-Richard Ira "Dick" Bong (September 24, 1920 – August 6, 1945) was a United States Army Air Forces major and Medal of Honor recipient in World War II.
+Richard Ira "Dick" Bong (September 24, 1920 – August 6, 1945) was a United States Army Air Forces officer and Medal of Honor recipient in World War II.
 He was one of the most decorated American fighter pilots and the country's top flying ace in the war, credited with shooting down 40 Japanese aircraft, all with the Lockheed P-38 Lightning.
 He died in California while testing a Lockheed P-80 jet fighter shortly before the war ended.
 Bong was posthumously inducted into the National Aviation Hall of Fame in 1986 and has several commemorative monuments named in his honor around the world, including an airport, two bridges, a theater, a veterans historical center, a recreation area, a neighborhood terrace, and several avenues and streets, including the street leading to the National Museum of the United States Air Force in Dayton, Ohio.

 Early life

 Bong was born September 24, 1920, in Superior, Wisconsin, the first of nine children born to Carl Bong, an immigrant from Sweden, and Dora Bryce, who was an American of Scottish-English descent.
 Known by the common nickname "Dick", he grew up on a farm in Poplar, Wisconsin, where he became interested in aircraft at an early age while watching planes fly over the farm carrying mail for President Calvin Coolidge's Summer White House in Superior, and was an avid model builder.

 Bong entered Poplar High School in 1934, where he played the clarinet in the marching band and participated in baseball, basketball, and hockey.
 Because Poplar was a three-year school at the time, Bong transferred to Central High School in Superior for his senior year, graduating in 1938.

 He began studying at Superior State Teachers College (the current-day University of Wisconsin–Superior) in 1938.
 While there, Bong enrolled in the Civilian Pilot Training Program and also took private flying lessons.
 On May 29, 1941, he enlisted in the Army Air Corps Aviation Cadet Program.
-One of his flight instructors was Captain Barry Goldwater (later a U.S. Senator from Arizona).
+One of his flight instructors was Captain Barry Goldwater, who later served as a U.S. Senator from Arizona and was the Republican nominee for president in 1964.